anjalisoni3655/MarsCodeWar/README.md

 - A Pop-up is displayed after each game declaring result in win/draw.

 ## Algorithm used
-- The AI player uses minimax algorithm to choose its next turn and it makes the AI player unbeatable.
+- The AI player uses MINIMAX algorithm to choose its next turn and it makes the AI player unbeatable.

 # ADDITIONAL ALGORITHMS USED :
 - ALPHA BETA PRUNING-> We have also used Alpha Beta Pruning which is a search algorithm that seeks to decrease the number of nodes that are evaluated by the minimax algorithm in its search tree(respective readme file for this algorithm is also available in the folder above).